 From time to time, there may be an occasional individual whose initial appointment is as professor on the tenure-track.
 The maximum probationary period that may be served as a professor on the tenure-track for faculty who do not hold a joint appointment or hold a joint appointment within the Dell Medical School is seven years.
-If the individual has previously held the rank of assistant and/or associate professor on the tenure-track at UT Austin or elected to combine service on the tenuretrack from another institution(s), the maximum period that may be served in any combination on the tenure-track shall not exceed seven years.
+If the individual has previously held the rank of assistant and/or associate professor on the tenure-track at UT Austin or elected to combine service on the tenure-track from another institution(s), the maximum period that may be served in any combination on the tenure-track shall not exceed seven years.

-During an individual's mandatory review for tenure the executive committee or equivalent governing committee, and department chair of their department, the Dell Medical School APT Committee, and dean, shall recommend to the administration that they:
+During an individual's mandatory review for tenure the executive committee or equivalent governing committee, the department chair of the candidate's department, the Dell Medical School APT Committee, and dean, shall each recommend one of the following outcomes to the administration.
+The two committees will each record a vote, and the chair and dean will each independently recommend that the candidate: